Mike's Blog Round Up

-Category: World Politics Hits: 16Mock, Paper, Scissors: If confronted by a farting Capybara, duck and cover.
+Category: World Politics Hits: 17Mock, Paper, Scissors: If confronted by a farting Capybara, duck and cover.
 Balloon Juice: America’s “take it for granted” gap, in black and white.
 Blue NC: North Carolina Republicans are resurrecting TABOR, one of the worst public policy ideas of all time.
 Calculated Risk: Over half of Americans ages 18 and older have had at least one COVID-19 vaccine, but 67,000 new cases daily and 34,000 hospitalized means we’ve still got a long way to go.
 Joe.My.God.: Former GOP House Speaker John Boehner (R-OH) says the proposed America First Caucus is “the nuttiest thing I’ve ever seen.”

 Read more https://crooksandliars.com/2021/04/mikes-blog-round-9